hmspns/eventsourcing.net/src/EventSourcing.Net/readme.md

 In the example above aggregate using type `Guid` as the type of id, `UserState` as type of state and `UserStateMutator` as type of state mutator.

 In EventSourcing.Net aggregates responds only for processing events and nothing more.
 Event stream will be loaded by framework and passed to instance of aggregate.
-At the moment of excecutin `CreateUser` method state will be exists and available.
+At the moment of execution `CreateUser` method state will be exists and available.
 After each call of `Apply` state will be changed by mutator with respect to passed event.

 ### State